-Make this soft, wobbly, and smooth Chinese-style tau foo fah from soybean milk (or any milk) with 5 ingredients only without using any chemicals and served with delicious ginger syrup.
+Make this soft, wobbly, and smooth Chinese-style tau foo fah from soybean milk (or any milk) without using gypsum powder or GDL.
+The dou hua is served with easy delicious ginger syrup.

 WHY YOU WILL LIKE THIS TAU FOO FAH RECIPE